 One person cannot achieve significant results from saving electricity alone.
 The same goes for saving electricity within your community.
 Change can start at your school, but, of course, we shouldn't have to limit the electricity benefits to one institution.
 Or one method.
 While you encourage your kids to make changes to their electricity use, you can take the lessons a step further.
 Teach them about renewable energy, which consists of alternative energy sources.

-Teaching renewable energy for kids will give them better insight into the harmful impact of non-renewable energy.
+Teaching renewable energy to kids will give them better insight into the harmful impact of non-renewable energy.
 This will further emphasize their need to save electricity.
 Teaching them about renewable energy could also motivate them to actively seek change.
 Think of exemplars like Greta Thunberg who are lending their voices to the climate change fight.

 As students gain a better understanding of energy use, they take these lessons home.
 The ultimate goal of teaching children is to ensure they contribute positively to their society.
 Research shows that when children are concerned about climate change, they could inspire the adults in their lives to also understand climate concerns3.
 In some cases, these adults become inspired to take action.
 This impact could bring the collective action which we need to reduce our contributions to climate change.